bitwarden/contributing-docs/docs/architecture/deep-dives/state/index.md

 ### `StateDefinition`

 `StateDefinition` is a simple API but a very core part of making the State Provider Framework work smoothly.
-Teams will interact with it only in a single, `state-definitions.ts`, file in the [`clients`](https://github.com/bitwarden/clients) repository.
+It defines a storage location and top-level namespace for storage.
+Teams will interact with it only in a single, `state-definitions.ts`, file in the
+[`clients`](https://github.com/bitwarden/clients) repository.
 This file is located under platform code ownership but teams are expected to create edits to it.
 A team will edit this file to include a line like such: